jcmf/glulx-strings/README.md

 and returning it.

 And that's our exported function!
-If you're building some piece of software that needs to be able to extract strings from these types of files, you can stop here.
+If you're building some piece of software that needs to be able to extract strings from Glulx, you can stop here.
+[Though actually you probably want to use the `extract_strings` function I later added below, which has the same signature but works with both Glulx and Z-code.]

-### Z-machine
+### Z-code

-Gosh, now I kinda want to see if I can make this work for the Z-machine.
-Let's have a look at the [Z-machine specification](http://inform-fiction.org/zmachine/standards/z1point1/index.html)... wow, this looks terrible.
+Gosh, now I kinda want to see if I can make this work for Z-code.
+Let's have a look at the [Z-machine specification](http://inform-fiction.org/zmachine/standards/z1point1/index.html)... wow, this looks intimidating.
+Makes you appreciate Glulx more, doesn't it?

 First off, can I even identify a file with Z-code in it?
 Section 11 and Appendix B offer some clues, but this looks pretty thin.